epfl-ada/ada-2021-project-adadvanced/README.md

 - Initial results/plots have been generated.

 For Milestone 3:
+- Finish tasks such that the correlation study with stock actions and enrich the existing ones
 - Focus on proper visualizazion of the results in order to make conjectures that answer our research questions.
 - Deep and elaborate analysis of the results to write the final story.
 - Set up the platform.